Social Security Disability Attorney in High Point, North Carolina

 Reach Out to a Social Security Disability Attorney in High Point, NC Today

 Many Social Security disability applications are initially denied.
 A case may be denied because necessary medical records have not been received by Social Security, or because the applicant cannot satisfy certain requirements of the program, or because of technical errors in the filing of the claim.
 In order to keep an application proceeding, an appeal must be filed within 60 days.

 A Social Security disability attorney can assist you throughout the claims process.
-If you contact attorney Dick for your denied Social Security disability claim, he'll:
+If you contact us for your denied Social Security disability claim, we'll:

 There are a number of reasons a claim may be denied.
 For example, if you have not already been disabled for over a year, or it is not clear from your medical records that your disability will last for more than a year, then you are not entitled to benefits under the rules.
 If you are still working, and are earning more than approximately $1,100.00 gross income per month, you are not considered disabled under the rules, regardless of your medical condition.
 If your medical records do not contain specific findings, then the Social Security Administration cannot find you disabled under their rules at the first steps in the process.

 What Is Required to Qualify for Social Security Disability Benefits?